-It is provided throughout the depth of supporting slab, so the depth of the hidden beams is proportional to the depth of the slab.
+A slab beam is a reinforced concrete beam, also known as a concealed beam or hidden beam, it is provided throughout the depth of the supporting slab, so the depth of the slab beam is proportional to the depth of the slab.

 - This helps in removing the load applied on the slab i.e. the weight of the brick masonry wall.

-- Also, allows the slab to be used for longer periods.
+- Also, allows the slab for longer periods.

 - It improves architectural aesthetic appearance by providing a clean and flat roof surface.